 Students in their 6th Grade Art Class experimented with their own version of a Mexican traditional painting surface called AMATE, made from the pulp of the fig and mulberry tree.
 They used brown craft paper and India ink to then draw and finally paint with tempera paint as they considered the animals and environment of Cape Cod.
 These original tempera paintings are inspired by the Amate Folk Art tradition.

-2. March - Hans Riling - Native Plants - Photography
+2. March - Hans Rilling - Native Plants - Photography

 3.April - Lucy Sur & Joyce McConnell - Botanicals - Watercolors